DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/downloads/federal-revenue-by-company.md

 This dataset includes revenues for U.S. federal lands and offshore areas.
 It does not include Indian lands, privately owned lands, or U.S. state lands.
 The datasets currently include data tracked and managed by the Department of the Interior’s (DOI) Office of Natural Resources Revenue (ONRR), Bureau of Land Management (BLM), and Office of Surface Mining, Reclamation, and Enforcement.

-### Why is there a line in the data called 'companies below threshold'?
+<h3 alt="Companies below threshold">Why is there a line in the data called 'companies below threshold'?</h3>

 Many of the companies that fall below the $100,000 threshold are small companies, individuals, and family trusts.
 These aggregated payments also make up less than one quarter of one percent of total payments.
 Payments made by entities that reported less than $100,000 are aggregated (rolled-up) into this category.

-### Why is there a line in the data called 'one mine one product'?
+<h3 alt="One mine, one product">Why is there a line in the data called 'one mine one product'?</h3>

 Disclosing payments of solid mineral companies who produce and sell only one product from one mine can reveal proprietary sales price and contracting information and cause competitive harm to these small companies.
 The Department of the Interior is legally obligated through the Trades Secrets Act to safeguard this data, so payments from these companies are aggregated (rolled-up) in this category.
 These aggregated payments make up less than three-thousandths of one percent of all payments.

-### Why are some values negative?
+<h3 alt="Negative values">Why are some values negative?</h3>

 Companies can adjust and correct their payments for up to seven years after a transaction takes place.
 If a company overpays their royalty, rent, or bonus, they are entitled to recoup their overpayment.
 If the overpayment and recoupment happen in different years, the recoupment will appear as a negative amount in ONRR’s revenue summaries.

-### Why is there a Gas value, an Oil value and an Oil & Gas value?
+<h3 alt="Oil and gas values">Why is there a Gas value, an Oil value and an Oil & Gas value?</h3>

 “Oil & Gas” is the commodity category used for offshore oil and gas rents and bonuses.
 At the time of lease sale, it isn’t known whether a lease will produce oil, gas, or both oil and gas.
 After a lease starts producing a commodity (or commodities), the lease owner starts paying royalties, and these royalties can then be associated with either oil or gas.
 Hence, rent and bonus lines of data will be associated with an “Oil & Gas” commodity type, while royalty lines of data will be associated with either “Oil” or “Gas” commodity types.

-### Why is the calendar year _revenue by location national total_ slightly different than the _revenue by company total_?
+<h3 alt="Revenue by location and company">Why is the calendar year _revenue by location national total_ slightly different than the _revenue by company total_?</h3>

 Our site has two federal revenue datasets.
 The one on this page is organized by the company that paid the revenue.
 The [federal revenue by location dataset](/downloads/federal-revenue-by-location/) is organized by location.
 However, the national revenue totals are slightly different (by about $90 million).
 This is because the revenue by location dataset excludes revenue from offshore rights-of-way because they don't map to an offshore planning area.